Faroe Islands Explorer

 - Photography stops at breathtaking cliffs, houses with grass-covered roof tops, horses munching the greenest grass you’ll ever see

-Arrive at Vagar on board Atlantic Airways from Reykjavik.
-Upon arrival, the airline passenger is offered a spectacular introduction to the beauty of the Faroes, especially when landing from the west and the plane slips past the rugged splendour of Mykines, then alongside the towering basalt sea stacks at the entrance to Sørvágsfjørður, then over the picturesque village of Sørvágur and onto the runway.
+Arrive at Vagar airport.
+Flying in to the Faroes offers a spectacular introduction to the beauty of these islands.
+Landing from the west is especially stunning as the plane slips past the rugged splendour of Mykines, alongside the towering basalt sea stacks at the entrance to Sørvágsfjørður, then over the picturesque village of Sørvágur and onto the runway.
 There are few airports in the world which offer such impressive vistas to the arriving visitor.
 These panoramas, however, provide only a hint of what visitors will soon discover on their exploration of these western isles.
 You will be met at the airport on arrival and transferred to the nearby Hotel Vagar for check in and an informational meeting.
 This afternoon enjoy a two hour sightseeing trip of this island, Vagar.
 You’ll return to your hotel where you will enjoy a group dinner.

 Enjoy breakfast at the hotel before setting out for a full day of touring the northern islands Bordoy and Kunoy, known for their high mountains and tiny, traditional villages.
 Overwhelming scenery and impressive peace, but it is the busy and energetic town of Klaksvík that is the centre of the Northern Islands area of the Faroes.
 In 1838 the Royal Trade Monopoly opened a branch in Klaksvík and it became an independent municipality in 1908.
 As Klaksvík is situated around a very well protected bay, approved as a winter berth for seagoing vessels, many skippers and their crews moved to Klaksvík.
 From that time on Klaksvík started to develop and became the main fishing port in the islands.
 Klaksvík has all the facilities you expect to find in a developed town and is very important for Faroese industry and economy.
 The Christians church is one of the most interesting to be found on the Faroes, designed by the Danish architect Peter Koch. and the first large church in Scandinavia to be built in the ancient Nordic style.
 The font is considered to be approximately 3000-4000 years old and is, without doubt, the oldest in use in Scandinavia.
 You will have lunch in Klaksvik and do a bit more touring on your way back to Gjogv for dinner and your second overnight in this lovely town.

-After breakfast at the hotel you will have a guided tour of the city old city center, which will give a great overview of its history and architecture.
+After breakfast at the hotel you will have a guided tour of Torshavn which will give a great overview of the local history and architecture.
 You’ll visit Reyni, the old town, the world’s oldest surviving parliament building Tinganes and Skansin fort.
 From the historic heart of Torshavn you will continue on to the historical village of Kirkjubøur, the old cultural centre of the Faroe Islands.
 Visit the roughly 900-year-old Roykstovan, where the King’s yeoman still lives after 17 generations. Ólav’s church from AD 1111, named after King Olav the Holy, the oldest church in the Faroe Islands, which is still in use.
 See the ruins of St. Magnus Cathedral, which is regarded as one of the largest cultural attractions in the Faroe Islands.
 Return to Torshavn for lunch and spend the afternoon exploring on your own.
-There is an optional farewell dinner at Àarstova this evening, an authentic and cosy restaurant in the old part of town.
-The additional cost for a 3 course meal is US$100 per person.
+There is an optional farewell dinner this evening at Àarstova, an authentic and cosy restaurant in the old part of town.
+The additional cost for a 3 course meal is DKK500 (approx. US$78) per person.
+Please pre-book this farewell dinner along with your tour.

 Enjoy breakfast at the hotel.
 The tour bus takes you west to Vagar island.
 Included is a return boat trip on the “Lakeside”, the most special and exciting vessel in the Faroes, across Sørvágsvatn, the largest lake in the Faroes, to the enchanting cascade called Bøssdalsfossur that falls from the lake into the ocean.
-After lunch at Hotel Vagar you will return to Torshavn and have the balance of the day free to explore.
-For those flying to Copenhagen, say farewell to your fellow group members and depart early afternoon.
+After lunch at Hotel Vagar you will be transferred to the airport to catch your departing flight back home or on to your next destination.

 - Six day tour with English speaking guide